-One of the most iconic salads 🥗 worldwide that the Greek cuisine has to offer.
-The traditional Greek salad is an example of how the Mediterranean cuisine transforms simple ingredients into a delicious dish.
+One of the most iconic salads worldwide that Greek cuisine has to offer.
+The traditional Greek salad is an example of how Mediterranean cuisine transforms simple ingredients into a delicious dish.
 Also known as horiatiki in Greek, which means village-style, you will find it everywhere throughout Greece, with some small variations.

 It is best served from late Spring to early Fall/Autumn when its ingredients are seasonal and top quality.
 A healthy, great meal for the warm days and nights of Summer.

 What is horiatiki salad?

 The most common version of the traditional Greek salad has slices of tomatoes and cucumber, onion, green peppers, and olives, and is topped with feta cheese, olive oil, salt, and oregano.
 Sometimes, capers are added, or other types of cheese, but no greens like lettuce or kale.

 Tomatoes: Use any kind of tomato that you love.
 I suggest cherry or vine-ripe tomatoes.
 They should be firm but juicy, and preferably in season.
 Cut them straight into the bowl, to keep their juices in the salad.

 Cucumber: Use an English cucumber or mini seedless cucumber.
 Cut them into slices.

-Cheese: Typically, when we talk about Greek salad, feta cheese is the common choice.
+Cheese: Typically, when we talk about Greek salad, feta cheese is a common choice.
 Typically, a large block of feta is added at the top, but we can also cut it into large or smaller blocks.
 There are also variations that use other types of cheese, such as mizithra, xinomizithra, or anthotiro.

 Olives: Black Kalamata olives are amazing, but we can use also other varieties, depending on the geographical location and availability.

 Pepper: It is very common to add Sweet green bell pepper or green bullhorn pepper to horiatiki.

 Herbs: Dried oregano is the most common herb, but you can also use dried thyme.

 Spices: Salt and pepper, according to your taste and diet preferences.

 Olive oil & vinegar: I drizzle a good quality extra virgin olive oil and white/red wine vinegar over the vegetables.
 A simple and delicious dressing.